marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/pack.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: PACK, array, packing, array, reduce dimension, array, gather elements

 .. _pack:

-.. index:: PACK

-.. index:: array, packing

-.. index:: array, reduce dimension

-.. index:: array, gather elements

 PACK --- Pack an array into an array of rank one
 ************************************************